zalenix/portaldocs/portal-sdk/generated/top-extensions-flags.md

 **feature.prefetch**: Enables or disables a script prefetch feature in the Portal for diagnostics purposes.
 Reserved for team use.

 **feature.rapidtoasts**: Enables or disables toast notifications, and sets the default time that a toast is displayed, in milliseconds.
-A value of zero disables toasts.
+A value of "0" or "true" disables toasts.

 <!--TODO:  verify whether these relex settings have ceased to exist or are just not used -->
 **feature.relex**:  Not used.
 Comma-delimited list of extensions to load in Relex. **NOTE**: An asterisk ("*") will load all extensions in Relex.